 This has been stated earlier, but is very important.
-It takes 4-6 weeks of operation at temperatures above 60-65 degrees F. before there is a large enough colony of bacteria to handle the bioconversion of ammonia and fine particulate straining.
+It takes 4-6 weeks of operation at temperatures above 60-65 degrees F (16-18°C).
+Before there is a large enough colony of bacteria to handle the bioconversion of ammonia and fine particulate straining.
 During this transition period the pond owner must watch the ammonia and nitrite levels in the pond.
 If they become dangerously high, steps should be taken to correct the problem, such as a water change.
 Also during this period fine particulate straining will not be fully mature and you may notice your water being less polished than you would like.
 Both of the above issues will improve with time and the growth of the bacterial colony.
 This will occur with any type of bead filter used.
+To help the nitrification process you can add bacterial cultures such as Microbe-Lift Super Start, Microbe-Lift Nite Out II, or Microbe-Lift Filter Gel (availabe at your EconoBead dealer).